teddygroves/sphincter/docs/hypertension.md

 :::

 @fig-hypertension-parameters shows the marginal distributions for the non-hierarchical parameters in our final model.
+As shown in
+@fig-hypertension-effects, there are clear differences between the different `mu` and `a_treatment` parameters, indicating that there are important age and treatment effects.
+There is also a difference between parameters corresponding to penetrating arterioles and the other vessel type parameters.
+This reflects the fact that the penetrating arterioles had lower pressure vs diameter correlation coefficients than other vessels, and that the penetrating arteriole measurements were more dispersed.

 :::{#fig-hypertension-parameters}